jeremylee73/plague-inc/README.md

 - land borders closing
 - cure distribution and also stopping game when dead == diseased
 - victory/loss screen
-- if they try to buy an item on already acquired mutations, display warning message (do same for selling an item on mutations not bought yet)
-- automatic mutations
 - implement feature where u get less and less refund for selling, and eventually u need to pay (which means showing stats for selling too)
 - we might not even be able to get to the point of customizing transmission mutations lmao (hopefully we can add aMutations though)
-- putting names of city next to them (and display % infected and % dead for each city if have time)
+- putting names of city next to them
 - refer to Prototype for more things

-Extra Features:
-- feature where you warn user if they don't have enough points to buy a mutation
-- mistaking connected mutations as "hanging" mutations - not super important rn cuz super complicated and selling is only useful when mutations mutate randomly
-- outskirt towns? (not mandatory, only if have extra time)

 The Required Significant Algorithm that is part of the project:
 - selling and adding items to dropdownlists, and updating lists appropiately?
 - the shading of the cities respectively to dead and disease percentage and bubble shading?